-Implications on Uniqueness of Overcomplete Tucker and CP Tensor Decompositions:
+1.1.4 Implications on Uniqueness of Overcomplete Tucker and CP Tensor Decompositions

 We establish that identifiability of an overcomplete topic model is equivalent to uniqueness of decomposition of the observed moment tensor (of a certain order).
-Our identifiability results for persistent topic models imply uniqueness of a structured class of tensor decompositions, which is contained in the class of Tucker decompositions, but is more general than the candecomp/parafac (CP) decomposition [10].
+Our identifiability results for persistent topic models imply uniqueness of a structured class of tensor decompositions, which is contained in the class of Tucker decompositions, but is more general than the candecomp/parafac (CP) decomposition (Kolda and Bader, 2009).
 This sub-class of Tucker decompositions involves structured sparsity and symmetry constraints on the core tensor, and sparsity constraints on the inverse factors of the Tucker decomposition.
-The structural constraints on the Tucker tensor decomposition are related to the topic model as follows: the sparsity and symmetry constraints on the core tensor are related to the sparsity constraints on the topic model, and the sparsity constraints on the inverse factors are equivalent to the sparsity constraints on the topic-word matrix.
-For n-persistent topic model with n = 1 (bag-of-words model), the tensor decomposition is a general Tucker decomposition reduces to a CP decomposition, i.e. the core tensor is a diagonal tensor.
+The structural constraints on the Tucker tensor decomposition are related to the topic model as follows: the sparsity and symmetry constraints on the core tensor are related to the persistence property of the topic model, and the sparsity constraints on the inverse factors are equivalent to the sparsity constraints on the topic-word matrix.
+For n-persistent topic model with n = 1 (bagof-words model), the tensor decomposition is a general Tucker decomposition, where the core tensor is fully dense, while for $n \to \infty$ (single-topic model), the tensor decomposition reduces to a CP decomposition, i.e. the core tensor is a diagonal tensor.
 For a finite persistence level n, in between these two extremes, the core tensor satisfies certain sparsity and symmetry constraints, which becomes crucial towards establishing identifiability in the overcomplete regime.